activeprospect/node-docker-pool/README.md

 * Change to the directory containing this module using `cd /vagrant`
 * Install dependencies using `npm install`
 * Run the tests using `npm test`
+* After the tests run, there should be no containers listed with `docker ps -a`
 * To stop docker containers running in the vagrant instance, use `docker stop $(docker ps -a -q)`
 * To remove docker containers running in the vagrant instance, use `docker rm $(docker ps -a -q)`